Jono-99/IPTPrelimAssessment2/Logbook.md

 #### Pamphlet
 - Some fonts could not be detected in a computer, replacement fonts used
 #### Website
-- Work was manually merged onto the main branch.
+- Work was manually merged onto the main branch due to issues with automated pull requests.
 - Futher work on index.html took place.

 ### 7:30 -